milanaleksic/ghh/README.md

 author = 'My Name' # anything that can be used to filter commits via `git --author xxx`

 [[repo]]
+# optional: if set then we will use JIRA for some supported features like branch-from-issue
+uses_jira = true
 location = '/Users/milan/SourceCode/terraform'
 author = 'My Name' # anything that can be used to filter commits via `git --author xxx`
 ```